-Page

-I. Independent Auditors' Report 1

-II.
-Management's Discussion and Analysis 4

-III.
-Basic Financial Statements:

-Statements of Net Position - University Only University of Guam Endowment Foundation, Inc. Statements of 14

-Financial Position 15

-Statements of Revenues, Expenses and Changes in Net Position - University Only University of Guam Endowment Foundation, Inc. Statements of Activities Statements of Cash Flows - University Only Notes to Basic Financial Statements 16 17 19 21

-IV.
-Required Supplementary Information:

-Schedule of Proportional Share of the Net Pension Liability Schedule of Pension Contributions Schedule of Changes in the Proportionate Share of the Total OPER 57 60

-Schedule of Changes in the Proportionate Share of the Total OPEB Liability and Related Ratios Schedule of Proportionate Share of the Total OPEB Liability Schedule of OPEB Contributions 61 62 63

-V. Other Supplementary Information:

-Schedules of Salaries, Wages and Benefits Schedules of Expenses by Object Category Schedules of Employee Information Schedules of Total Revenue Information Schedules of Fund Restriction Matrix 64 65 68 69 70
+Page I. Independent Auditors' Report 1 II.
+Management's Discussion and Analysis 4 III.
+Basic Financial Statements: Statements of Net Position - University Only University of Guam Endowment Foundation, Inc. Statements of 14 Financial Position Statements of Revenues, Expenses and Changes in Net Position - University Only University of Guam Endowment Foundation, Inc. Statements of Activities Statements of Cash Flows - University Only Notes to Basic Financial Statements 17 19 21 IV.
+Required Supplementary Information: Schedule of Proportional Share of the Net Pension Liability Schedule of Pension Contributions Schedule of Changes in the Proportionate Share of the Total OPER 57 60 Schedule of Changes in the Proportionate Share of the Total OPEB Liability and Related Ratios Schedule of Proportionate Share of the Total OPER Liability 61 Schedule of Proportionate Share of the Total OPEB Liability Schedule of OPEB Contributions 62 63 V. Other Supplementary Information: Schedules of Salaries, Wages and Benefits Schedules of Expenses by Object Category Schedules of Employee Information Schedules of Total Revenue Information Schedules of Fund Restriction Matrix 64 65 68 69 70